TestingConferences/testingconferences.github.io/README.md

     - Early Bird Registration is open
     - Registration is open / closed
     - Feel free to put in dates about when things expire
+    - Feel free to put the status as a link to the correct place
   - Optionally include a link to a conference video playlist.
 This will only appear for past conferences and can be added directly to the ```past.yml``` file.
     - These should be videos from the conference presentations or talks.
 No marketing videos please.